Services & Information

 Services received outside the Health Center

 Referrals for lab tests, X-rays, specialty care and other services offered outside of the Health Center are usually covered by the student's health insurance.
-Occasionally students may be billed directly for care not covered by insurance.
-Students should be familiar with the coverage offered by their individual policies.
-(Click on Insurance section for more information.)
+Occasionally students may be billed directly for care not covered by their insurance.
+Students are responsible for familiarizing themselves with the coverage provided by their individual insurance policy, including any restrictions or limitations.

 Daniel Barker, MD